slab14/IoT_Sec_Gateway/README.md

   - **5) Test**
       - Attempt to send 1 ping from "Node_0" to "Node_1" to create the ARP request (`ping 10.1.1.2 -c 1`)
-        - __Note:__ This make take up to 15 seconds for the next ARP packet in case we missed it
+        - __Note:__ This may take up to 15 seconds for the next ARP packet in case we missed it
       - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 1) and deploy middlebox iptables_demoA
       - Attempt to send another ping from "Node_0" to "Node_1"
       - On "Dataplane", you should see messages affirming a new container was started